feagi/brain-visualizer/docs/Architecture.md

 **MorphologiesCache** stores morphology data as objects under a dictionary, which is key'd by the string name of the morphology in question.
 The MorphologiesCache object itself has methods for spawning morphology objects and inserting them into its dictionary given output data from FEAGI, as well as removing them. but otherwise simply manages the pool.
 It

-All morphologies are stored in various morpholgy objects (such as **CompositeMorphology** or **FuncitonMorphology**) given the type of morphology they are.
+All morphologies are stored in various morpholgy objects (such as **CompositeMorphology** or **FunctionMorphology**) given the type of morphology they are.
 All these objects inherit from the **BaseMorphology** class, which contains properties utilized by all morphologies, such as their name.
 These morphology objects also each include signals that fire when their properties are updated, or if they are about to be deleted.

 A **NullMorphology** object exists simply to be thrown in an error or to act as a stand in for data not yet retrieved.